uqee/coretechs-stackedit-workspace/India/DepositsAndWithdrawals.md.md

 1.4.
 You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) time the deposited amount.
 In case this requirement is not met, we will impose limits on the amount available for withdrawal.
 For instance:

 1. Upon depositing 1000 INR, your account balance is 1000 INR;
-2. You bet 20 USD with odds of 3.0;
+2. You bet 200 INR with odds of 3.0;
 3. Your bet wins.
-Your account balance is now 140 USD;
+Your account balance is now 1400 INR;
-4. The amount available for withdrawal now equals 60 USD.
-The amount you still need to wager equals 80 USD.
+4. The amount available for withdrawal now equals 600 INR.
+The amount you still need to wager equals 800 INR.

 We reserve the right to change the wagering requirements for all users of our platform.